 *Shuck the corn right before cooking

 Did you know that corn loses half it's sweetness within 24 hours after picking?
+So eat that corn as soon as possible.

 Here is a corn salad recipe that is well worth trying.
 It's fresh summery taste shows off the sweetness in the corn.